Quantum ergodicity for shrinking balls in arithmetic hyperbolic manifolds: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Gautami Bhowmik, Roelof Bruggeman, Dmitry Frolenkov, Niko Laaksonen, Yiannis Petridis, Gabriel Rivière, Brian Winn and in particular Peter Humphries for useful conversations on equidistribution results, quantum ergodicity on thin sets and moments of $L$-functions.
-The first author was supported by the Labex CEMPI (ANR-11-LABX-0007-01) and is currently supported by an IdEx postdoctoral fellowship at IBM, University of Bordeaux.
-The second author is currently supported by a ENS Lyon CDSN PhD Scolarship and the Labex CEMPI.
+The authors would like to thank Gautami Bhowmik, Roelof Bruggeman, Dmitry Frolenkov, Niko Laaksonen, Djordje Mili\'cevi\'c, Yiannis Petridis, Gabriel Rivière, Brian Winn and in particular Peter Humphries for useful conversations on equidistribution results, quantum ergodicity on thin sets and moments of $L$-functions.
+The first author was supported by the Labex CEMPI (ANR-11-LABX-0007-01) and is currently supported by an IdEx postdoctoral fellowship at IMB, University of Bordeaux.
+The second author is currently supported by a ENS Lyon CDSN PhD Scholarship and the Labex CEMPI.
 The third author was supported in part by the Labex CEMPI (ANR-11-LABX-0007-01).